-When selecting the defense wing to be used we are looking both at the range from the target, the mix of helicopters and interceptors and the types of weapons used in the attack.
+When the defense wing to be used is selected, we are looking both at the range from the target, the mix of helicopters and interceptors and the types of weapons used in the attack.

 To optimize your defenses, it is good to have air wings that are interceptors only, ones that are defense helicopters only but also mixed wings that are capable of reacting to multiple weapon attacks including for example, navy attacks by both sea based cruise and navy fighters.